messaoudi-mounir/buddypress-activity-privacy/readme.txt

-What's news In Buddypress Activity Privacy 1.1 ?
+What's news In Buddypress Activity Privacy 1.x ?

 - Members can now change the privacy of the activity already posted.
 - Admins can update the privacy of all activities.

-What's news In Buddypress Activity Privacy 1.0.3 ?

 - Integration with BuddyPress Follow Plugin (http://wordpress.org/extend/plugins/buddypress-followers/ ).

 - Integration With Buddypress Activity Plus Plugin (http://wordpress.org/extend/plugins/buddypress-activity-plus/ ).

 -The plugin is now extensible for new privacy levels !! ( Check the integration of BuddyPress Follow in bp-activity-privacy-integrations.php ).